midhunvugge/border-crossing-analysis/README.md

-Insights Data Challenge: Winter, 2020
+Insights Data Challenge

-To run this program:
+Pre-requisites for the code
-- Install Python3
+.
+Python3
-- Install Two libraries: csv, collections
+. libraries: csv, collections

 Steps to run the program:
- - From the source folder of the project, run the python file named "border_analytics.py"
+.
+From the project's source folder, run the python file named "border_analytics.py"

 Result in available in output directory in the same repository after you run the program with different input it gets updated.